anshulkhare7/productivity-tools/README.md

 ## Ditto

 Ditto is an extension to the standard windows clipboard.
 It has a quick and easy interface to search through your clipboard items.
-Available for Windows only.
-For Mac, I use [Ditto Stack](https://www.dittostack.com/) which is paid and not as feature rich as Ditto but does the job.
+Available for Windows only. ~~For Mac, I use [Ditto Stack](https://www.dittostack.com/) which is paid and not as feature rich as Ditto but does the job.

+## Pelican (Mac)

+Pelican another clipboard manager for Mac.
+I've switched from Ditto Stack to Pelican because Pelican has support for images in the clipboard.

 ## Browser plugins